Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius subpurpureus

 by Michael Kuo

-Like several of the milky caps with colored milk, Lactarius subpurpureus is fairly easy to identify.
+Like several species of Lactarius with colored milk, Lactarius subpurpureus is fairly easy to identify.
 Key features include the deep red milk, the pinkish to vinaceous zoned or spotted cap, and the tendency of the cap and gills to bruise and discolor green.
-The caps fade fairly quickly.
+The caps fade fairly quickly, and are often dull buff when collected.
+Lactarius subpurpureus is found under eastern hemlock.

 Description:

-Ecology: Mycorrhizal with Eastern Hemlock and other conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Rocky Mountains.
+Ecology: Mycorrhizal with eastern hemlock and perhaps with other conifers; growing alone, scattered, or gregariously; summer and fall; fairly widely distributed in the upper Midwest, the Appalachians, and northeastern North America.

-Cap: 3-10 cm; at first convex; becoming flat, with a shallow central depression, or vase-shaped; dry or slightly sticky; the margin naked, sometimes lined in age; smooth; zoned with concentric bands of vinaceous red and pale pink, fading in age; sometimes more spotted than zoned; bruising green.
+Cap: 3-10 cm; at first convex; becoming flat, with a shallow central depression, or vase-shaped; dry or slightly sticky; the margin naked, sometimes lined in age; bald; zoned with concentric bands of vinaceous red and pale pink, but soon fading to pinkish buff; sometimes more spotted than zoned; bruising green.

-Gills: Attached to the stem or running slightly down it; nearly distant; vinaceous red and typically remaining so longer than the cap (see top illustration); bruising and spotting green.
+Gills: Attached to the stem or running slightly down it; nearly distant; vinaceous red and typically remaining so longer than the cap; bruising and spotting green.

-Flesh: Whitish to pink; staining red, eventually green.
+Flesh: Whitish to pink; staining red, and eventually green.

 Milk: Deep red; scanty.